 YunoHost has been developed to provide the best security without too much complication.
-Every protocol used in YunoHost is encrypted, only password's hashes are stored and by default each user is able to access their personal directory only.
+Every protocol used in YunoHost is encrypted, only a password's hashes are stored and by default each user is able to access their personal directory only.

 Two things remain important to note:

 Installing additional apps can significantly increase the number of potential security flaws.
-Do not hesitate to get information about security flaws before installing an app, and try to install only apps which will suit your needs.
+Do not hesitate to get information about security flaws before installing an app, and try to only install apps which will suit your needs.

 If you need advice, do not hesitate to ask us.

 To discuss security flaws, contact the YunoHost security team.

 If your YunoHost server is used in a critical production environment, or if you want to improve its safety, you may want to follow these good practices.